SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Lack of safety team acknowledgment (no incentive to create lessons learned)

 Safety teams spend considerable amounts of time preparing safety meetings, documenting risk management activities for reported safety issues and audits, providing SMS training, and safety promotion activities to enhance safety culture.
-I find it highly probable that since most operators have never had Lessons Learned library, they don't know how to use one, nor do they expect employees to find their way to the library to conduct research.
+I find it highly probable that since most operators have never had a Lessons Learned library, they don't know how to use one, nor do they expect employees to find their way to the library to conduct research.
 When safety teams are not rewarded for "extra-curricular," not-visible, or not-monitored safety activities, they are less inclined to participate in these behaviors.

 Lack of top management support